fieldtrip/website/workshop/nigeria2025/preprocessing.md

     cfg.blocksize = 15;
     ft_databrowser(cfg);

 You can use the buttons to zoom in and out, but you can also set the horizontal and vertical scale in the configuration.

-    % set the vertical limits (in uV)

     cfg = [];
-    cfg.blocksize = 15;
+    cfg.blocksize = 15;     % set the horizontal block size (in seconds)
-    cfg.ylim = [-30 30];
+    cfg.ylim = [-30 30];    % set the vertical limits (in uV)
     ft_databrowser(cfg, data);

 ### Looking at low-level data characteristics